staD020/png2prg/readme.md

     ./png2prg -bitpair-colors 0,-1,-1,3 image.png

+## Animations

+When multiple files are added, they are treated as animation frames.
+You can also supply an animated .gif.

 ## Sprite Animation

 Each frame will be concatenated in the output .prg.
-You can supply an animated .gif or multiple image files.

 ## Bitmap Animation (only koala and hires)

-If multiple files are added, they are treated as animation frames.
-You can also supply an animated .gif.
+Note that png2prg uses a rather simple generic diff approach, where small changes frame by frame work well.
+Trying to change large areas at once is not advised.
+Use the -no-fade flag if you run out of memory.

 The first image will be exported with all framedata appended.
 Koala animation frames start at $4711, hires at $4329.